AlexandreChern/LFA_MG_SBP-SAT/SBP-SAT/notes.md

 1. A_mg formed with Galerkin conditions look like centered finite difference operators

 2. Try to form this directly without using Galerkin conditions

+Notes from April 25

+1. Find the issue with Geometric Multigrid
+2. The H_tilde matrix is different on different grids.
+To solve the problem directly, it's okay.
+But for multigrid, it causes different coefficients on the LHS and RHS of the equation.
+The right-hand side is interpolated, so the H_tilde is associated with the finiest grid.
+The left-hand-side is formed directly, so the H_tilde will get larger and larger on the left hand side.
+3. This is why Algebraic multigrid was working.
+Because the LHS operator is obtained through interpolation, so the H_tilde does not grow with coarse grid refinements